pinetree1/crispr-dav/README.md

 #### 2. Read Counts and Percentages at CRISPR Site:

 The Count plot shows the number of reads (wild type, indel, and inframe indel) at the CRISPR site.
 The reads must span the sgRNA sequence region.
 Wild type reads have no indel in this region.
-Indel reads have insertion and/or deletion overlapping and potentially extending beyound the sgRNA region.
+Indel reads have insertion and/or deletion inside and potentially extending beyound the sgRNA region.
 Inframe indel reads are part of the indel reads, but their indel lengths are multiples of 3 and thus do not cause frame shift in translation.

 The Percentage plot shows the percentage of read types with regard to total reads (WT reads + indel reads).